Turbofan: Manufacturers

-The turbofan engine market is dominated by General Electric, Rolls-Royce plc and Pratt & Whitney, in order of market share.
-General Electric and SNECMA of France have a joint venture, CFM International.
-Pratt & Whitney also have a joint venture, International Aero Engines with Japanese Aero Engine Corporation and MTU Aero Engines of Germany, specializing in engines for the Airbus A320 family.
-Pratt & Whitney and General Electric have a joint venture, Engine Alliance selling a range of engines for aircraft such as the Airbus A380.

-For airliners and cargo aircraft, the in-service fleet in 2016 is 60,000 engines and should grow to 103,000 in 2035 with 86,500 deliveries according to Flight Global.
-A majority will be medium-thrust engines for narrow-body aircraft with 54,000 deliveries, for a fleet growing from 28,500 to 61,000.
-High-thrust engines for wide-body aircraft, worth 40–45% of the market by value, will grow from 12,700 engines to over 21,000 with 18,500 deliveries.
-The regional jet engines below 20,000 lb (89 kN) fleet will grow from 7,500 to 9,000 and the fleet of turboprops for airliners will increase from 9,400 to 10,200.
-The manufacturers market share should be led by CFM with 44% followed by Pratt & Whitney with 29% and then Rolls-Royce and General Electric with 10% each.

 Commercial turbofans in production

 Extreme bypass jet engines

 In the 1970s, Rolls-Royce/SNECMA tested a M45SD-02 turbofan fitted with variable-pitch fan blades to improve handling at ultralow fan pressure ratios and to provide thrust reverse down to zero aircraft speed.
 The engine was aimed at ultraquiet STOL aircraft operating from city-centre airports.

 In a bid for increased efficiency with speed, a development of the turbofan and turboprop known as a propfan engine was created that had an unducted fan.
 The fan blades are situated outside of the duct, so that it appears like a turboprop with wide scimitar-like blades.
 Both General Electric and Pratt & Whitney/Allison demonstrated propfan engines in the 1980s.
 Excessive cabin noise and relatively cheap jet fuel prevented the engines being put into service.
 The Progress D-27 propfan, developed in the U.S.S.R., was the only propfan engine equipped on a production aircraft.